bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/A-Quick-Guide-to-Big-O-Notation--Memoization--Tabulation--and-Sorting-Algorithms-by.md

 ### Memoization

 -   <span id="b3b0">Memoization : a design pattern used to reduce the overall number of calculations that can occur in algorithms that use recursive strategies to solve.</span>
--   <span id="2583">MZ stores the results of the sub-problems in some other data structure, so that we can avoid duplicate calculations and only ‘solve’ each problem once.</span>
+-   <span id="2583">MZ stores the results of the sub-problems in some other data structure, so that we can avoid duplicate calculations and only 'solve’ each problem once.</span>
 -   <span id="65c9">Two features that comprise memoization:</span>

 1.  <span id="b2d2">FUNCTION MUST BE RECURSIVE.</span>